Skip to content

 Mixed

-Humans did not evolve from any living monkey or ape species.
-Humans and modern apes share common ancestors that no longer exist.
-In a strict phylogenetic sense, humans are themselves members of the ape and, in a broader cladistic sense, the primate lineage that includes monkeys.
+Humans did not evolve directly from any living species of monkey or ape.
+Humans and modern apes instead share common ancestors that no longer exist today.
+In the strict biological classification sense, however, humans are themselves apes, and more broadly, primates, a fact that often gets lost in casual debate over the claim.

 Humans have exactly five senses